Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 By doing so we were able to decouple `LocationProvider` from `SolarCalculator`, but in exchange our code nearly doubled in size.
 Also note that we had to drop `IDisposable` from both classes because they **no longer own their dependencies** and thus have no business taking responsibility for their lifecycle.

 While these changes may seem as an improvement to some, it's important to point out that the interfaces we've defined serve **no practical purpose other than making unit testing possible**.
-There's no need for actual polymorphism in our design, so, as far as our code is concerned, these abstractions are _autotelic_.
+There's no need for actual polymorphism in our design, so, as far as our code is concerned, these abstractions are _autotelic_ (i.e. abstractions for the sake of abstractions).

 Let's try to reap the benefits of all that work and write a unit test for `SolarCalculator.GetSolarTimesAsync`: